 KCRHA’s Role

 KCRHA’s job is to bring individuals, couples, young people, and families currently experiencing unsheltered homelessness inside, by meeting their needs as soon as possible.
-We’re taking a three-part approach to move people inside now and prevent homelessness in the future.
+We’re taking action on three levels to approach to move people inside now and prevent homelessness in the future.

-ONE: Improve outcomes at individual service providers, like outreach and shelter, by ensuring that every provider has the skilled staff, tools, and support to implement best practices.
+Every service provider has the resources to implement best practices and can recruit and retain necessary staff.

-TWO: Coordinate our network of service providers through shared data and accountability, ensuring that services are available across King County and that the needs of disproportionately impacted populations are met.
+All service providers can coordinate response with better data capacity, every sub-region has services, and all disproportionately impacted sub-populations are served.

-THREE: Collaborate across systems (like health care, housing, public safety, and job training) to prevent homelessness through early warning signs and respond to homelessness by quickly connecting people with the housing and services they need.
+Multiple systems of care can coordinate to ensure supportive transitions and leverage every opportunity to prevent homelessness.

 An important role KCRHA will play going forward is to unify and coordinate homelessness funding, policies, and programs across the region to promote efficiency and help more people exit homelessness.